playfulprogramming/playfulprogramming/content/blog/functions-are-killing-react-performance/index.md

 4) Update the displayed items in the cart
 5) Re-run the `totalCost` `useMemo` calculation

 This is exactly what we'd expect to see in this application.
-However, if we open [the React Developer Tools](https://beta.reactjs.org/learn/react-developer-tools), and inspect [our Flame Chart](https://reactjs.org/blog/2018/09/10/introducing-the-react-profiler.html#flame-chart), we'll see that all `ShoppingItem` components are re-rendering, despite none of the passed `item`s changing.
+However, if we open [the React Developer Tools](https://beta.reactjs.org/learn/react-developer-tools) and inspect [our Flame Chart](https://reactjs.org/blog/2018/09/10/introducing-the-react-profiler.html#flame-chart), we'll see that all `ShoppingItem` components are re-rendering, despite none of the passed `item`s changing.

 ![`ShoppingItem key="1"` re-rendered because "Props changed: `addToCart`"](./why_rerender.png)

-The reason these components are re-rendering is because our `addToCart` property is changing.
+The reason these components are re-rendering is that our `addToCart` property is changing.

 > That's not right!
 We're always passing the same `addToCart` function on each render!